The Story of Nativity Jesuit Academy

 Sue Smith was named President of Nativity Jesuit Academy in the summer of 2015.
 Dave Murphy, Nativity Jesuit’s then Board Chair endorsed Sue because she “brings consummate professional skills and a deep spirituality and commitment to build upon the school’s legacy of excellence.”

 As one of the highest-performing Nativity schools in the United States, and the only one in Wisconsin, Nativity Jesuit Academy is poised to respond to the growing need of Milwaukee’s Latino community.
-We will serve nearly 400 students and their families annually by 2023.
 We are replacing the cycle of poverty in our community with a cycle of hope and opportunity, enabling all children to realize their full potential.

 Nativity Jesuit President Sue Smith along with Angel (5th Grade), Rocio (K5) and Johanna (1st Grade) at the 2017 Nativity Jesuit Scholarship Dinner